Klantinteractie-Servicesysteem/KISS-frontend/README.md

 ## Run from Visual Studio 2022

-Be sure to set-up the environment variables first.
+Setup the environment variables first according to the [setup environment variables chapter](#setup-environment-variables)

 1. Make sure you've installed Docker Desktop version 4.19.0 or newer (preferably with WSL2 if using windows) and visual studio version 17.5.5 or newer
 1. Clone this repo using Visual Studio.
 The KISS-frontend.sln will automatically be opened.